 Before approaching the Central Standing Medical Board for medical examination, the candidates are expected to prepare themselves well in advance to avoid any adverse and unfriendly outcomes.
 It is encouraged to begin working out a few weeks or months before the calendar of the medical examination, especially if you are opting for IPS.
 Don’t get ready at the last minute.
 Step by step, fabricate your stamina and wellness level and give enough planning time to lose any overabundance weight.

 When you enter your hospital you are supposed to fill up a form giving details of your earlier appearance before any medical board, earlier vaccinations you have been given, details of any surgery you have undergone, details of health conditions of your family.

 - Blood test and the urine test

 - Blood pressure: Blood pressure is measured and noted in your medical examination.
-The Candidate should try not to get over stressed otherwise the doctor may ask more questions and may conduct further tests.
+The Candidate should try not to get overstressed otherwise the doctor may ask more questions and may conduct further tests.
 The doctor usually asks you to jump a specific number of times before he will conduct any tests.

-- Diabetes Mellitus: All candidates should be subjected to fasting Blood Sugar and HbA1C after 8-10 hours or overnight fasting to rule out presence of the Diabetes Mellitus.
+- Diabetes Mellitus: All candidates should be subjected to fasting Blood Sugar and HbA1C after 8-10 hours or overnight fasting to rule out the presence of Diabetes Mellitus.

 - Hearing ability: – The candidate’s hearing in each ear should be good and there should be no sign of disease of the ear.
 In case it is defective the candidate should be examined by a specialist.
 If the defect in hearing is remediable by operation or by the use of a hearing aid, then the candidate cannot be declared unfit on that account provided he/she has no progressive disease in the ear.